inversify/InversifyJS/README.md

 Plese refer to the [wiki](https://github.com/inversify/InversifyJS/wiki) for additional details.

-# Integration with other frameworks
+### Live demo & examples
+You can try InversifyJS online at [tonicdev.com](https://tonicdev.com/remojansen/inversify-2.0.0-alpha.3).
 Some integration examples are available in the [official examples repository](https://github.com/inversify/Inversify-code-samples).

-# Support
+### Support
 If you are experience any kind of issues we will be happy to help.
 You can report an issue using the [issues page](https://github.com/inversify/InversifyJS/issues) or the [chat](https://gitter.im/inversify/InversifyJS).
 You can also ask questions at